 TFG London’s principal brands are Phase Eight (acquired in January 2015), Whistles (acquired in March 2016) and Hobbs (acquired in November 2017).
 Phase Eight’s main trading company, Phase Eight (Fashion & Designs) Limited, also owns two further brands, Studio 8 and Damsel in a Dress.

-Hobbs is an affordable luxury womenswear brand operating in the UK, Ireland, United States and Germany1.
-Hobbs operates from over 60 stores and outlets, and over 120 concessions worldwide1, as well as through its own websites and a number of concession partner websites.
+Hobbs is an affordable luxury womenswear brand operating in over 10 countries1.
+Hobbs operates from over 60 stores and outlets, and over 140 concessions worldwide1, as well as through its own websites and a number of concession partner websites.
 In addition, Hobbs owns a shoe factory in Italy that supplies footwear both to Hobbs and to third party customers.
 Its main trading company is Hobbs Limited.